 12.)
 Watch the sunset at Tanah Lot

-Tanah Lot is a tiny rocky outlay perched off the mainland of Bali and easily reached via the rocky path that reaches over to Tanah Lot itself.
-This is one of the most popular temple sites to see in Bali, so be prepared for some large crowds that can be avoided by visiting first thing in the morning.
+This is one of the most popular temples in Bali, so be prepared for some large crowds that can be avoided by visiting first thing in the morning.

 13.)
 Gorge on Balinese cuisine